- Annual (pax):

 Other airports in Ouagadougou

 Ouagadougou Airport is an airport development project in Burkina Faso.
 Burkina Faso’s Government secured loans totalling USD61.8 million from West African Development Bank and ECOWAS Bank for Investment and Development for construction of the new airport.
-West African Development Bank will reportedly provide USD51.5 million for road works, water systems, emergency services facilities, equipment purchases and construction of technical buildings related to the project.
+West African Development Bank will provide USD51.5 million for road works, water systems, emergency services facilities, equipment purchases and construction of technical buildings related to the project.
 ECOWAS Bank for Investment and Development will contribute USD10.3 million for construction of administrative buildings.
 The total economic impact of the airport project is estimated at EUR420 million.
 Construction is expected to create nearly 5000 direct and indirect jobs.
 A captive solar plant and storage system will provide 80% of the airport's electricity requirements.
+Maîtrise d’Ouvrage de l’Aéroport de Donsin (MOAD) is in charge of the project.
 The new airport will replace the existing Ouagadougou Airport.

 Oct-2021.
 Burkina Faso's Government, Aéroport Marseille Provence (AMP) and Meridiam signed a 30 year concession for the design, construction, financing, operation and maintenance of the new Ouagadougou Donsin Airport.
 AMP will participate in the project through a technical assistance contract and a minor equity stake in the project company.
 The engineering and construction is expected to commence in late 2022 and take an estimated 30 months.
 The project represents a total investment of more than EUR220 million.
 The airport will be located 35km northeast of Ouagadougou and will have capacity to handle one million passengers p/a.